 Should you not be able to convince the court that bad faith occurred, the judge will likely dismiss your case.
 If there’s enough evidence to support your claim, then your case will go to trial.
 The jury will only receive evidence deemed appropriate by the judge.
 After witness testimony and admission of exhibits, the jury will decide if they believe the insurance carrier acted in bad faith.

 The process of pursuing a bad-faith lawsuit is time-consuming and overwhelming.
 It’s stressful appearing in court and trying to argue your claim.
 Dealing with an insurance dispute takes enormous effort to locate crucial evidence and provide a valid argument to the court.
-Hiring a Tulsa insurance dispute lawyer from Abel Law Firm will improve your chance of receiving the compensation owed to you.
+Hiring a insurance dispute attorney in Tulsa from Abel Law Firm will improve your chance of receiving the compensation owed to you.

 Compensation from Fighting an Insurance Dispute